Luka Stankovski

-Luka Stankovski (Лука Станковски; born 2 September 2002) is a Macedonian professional footballer who plays as a midfielder for Serbian SuperLiga club Radnički 1923 and the North Macedonia national team.
+Luka Stankovski (Лука Станковски; born 2 September 2002) is a Macedonian professional footballer who plays as a midfielder for Ukrainian Premier League club Kolos and the North Macedonia national team.

 Club career

 Rabotnički

 Born in Skopje, Macedonia, Stankovski began his youth career at Vardar, before moving to Rabotnički in 2015.
 He made his senior debut in the Macedonian First League on 31 August 2019, playing as a starter in a 2–1 defeat to Akademija Pandev.

 At the age of 17 on 29 August 2020, Stankovski scored his first goal in a 1–1 draw against Vardar.
 On 16 December, he scored a brace against Borec in a 2–1 victory.
 Stanskovski finished the 2020–21 season with eight goals in 29 league appearances.

 Despite having signed a pre-contract with Serie B club Monza in 2021, the transfer eventually fell through as the club did not achieve promotion to Serie A and he lacked an EU passport.